 Kling, Glöckchen, klingelingeling – Ring, little bell, ringalingaling

 Written by the German teacher Karl Enslin and published in 1854.
+It describes how the Christ Child asks to be let into the warm house on the cold Christmas Eve.

 Translation: Ring, little bell, ringalingaling, Ring, little bell, ring!
 Let me in, you children, If the winter is so cold, Open the doors for me, don't let me freeze to death!
 Ring, little bell, ringalingaling, Ring, little bell, ring!
 Ring, little bell, ringalingaling, Ring, little bell, ring!
 Girls, listen, and boys, Open the parlor for me!
 I Bring you many gifts, You shall enjoy them.
 Ring, little bell, ringalingaling, Ring, little bell, ring!
 Ring, little bell, ringalingaling, Ring, little bell, ring!
 Brightly glow the candles, Open up your hearts to me!
 I want to live happily inside, Devout child, how blessed.
 Ring, little bell, ringalingaling, Ring, little bell, ring!

-O Tannenbaum – Oh Christmas Tree
+O Tannenbaum – O Christmas Tree

 The melody for this song developed as early as the 16th century.
 In 1819 August Zarnack wrote the original lyrics as a tragic love song in which the fir tree stood in contrast to an unfaithful lover.
 In 1824 the teacher Ernst Anschütz rewrote the lyrics as a Christmas carol.